antonmi/espec/README.md

 it do: expect(~T[01:10:10]).to be_close_to(~T[01:50:10], {:minutes, 40})
 ```

-#### DateTime Struct Comparison Example
+##### DateTime Struct Comparison Example

-Note the example shows a DateTimec comparison with utc and std offsets for time zone differences.
+Note the example shows a DateTime comparison with utc and std offsets for time zone differences.
 It is up to the user to be aware of the time zone utc and std offsets.

 ```
 context "Success with DateTime with utc and std offsets to represent time zone differences" do